List of Vicious Rumors members

 Vicious Rumors is an American power metal band from Santa Rosa, California.
-Formed in August 1979, the group originally consisted of lead vocalist Mark Tate, guitarists Geoff Thorpe and Jim Cassero, bassist Jeff Barnacle, and drummer Bryan Hurt.
-By the time the band recorded its first album Soldiers of the Night in 1985, the lineup consisted of Thorpe alongside vocalist Gary St. Pierre, guitarist Vinnie Moore, bassist Dave Starr and drummer Larry Howe.
-The current lineup of Vicious Rumors features Thorpe and Howe alongside guitarist Gunnar DüGrey (since 2017), bassist Robin Utbult (since 2020) and vocalist Ronny Munroe (since 2022).
+Formed in August 1979, the group originally consisted of guitarists Geoff Thorpe and Jim Cassero, lead vocalist Mark Tate, bassist Jeff Barnacle and drummer Bryan Hurt.
+By the time the band recorded its first album Soldiers of the Night in 1985, the lineup consisted of Thorpe alongside lead vocalist Gary St. Pierre, guitarist Vinnie Moore, bassist Dave Starr and drummer Larry Howe.

 History

 1979–1995

 Geoff Thorpe formed Vicious Rumors in August 1979 after moving to Santa Rosa to pursue a musical career.
 The band's original lineup included vocalist Mark Tate, guitarist Jim Cassero and bassist Jeff Barnacle.
 Bryan Hurt was the group's first drummer, although he left the year after its formation and was replaced by Walt Perkins.
 During the early 1980s, the band contributed songs to various compilation albums – "I Can Live Forever" on KMEL's New Oasis in 1982, "Ultimate Death" on Shrapnel's US Metal Vol. III with new drummer Jim Lang in 1983, and "One Way Ticket" to US Metal Vol. IV with new vocalist Gary St. Pierre, guitarist Chuck Moomey and drummer Don Selzer in 1984.
 The group's appearances on the Shrapnel releases led to them signing a two-album deal with the label.

 With a lineup of St. Pierre and Thorpe alongside guitarist Vinnie Moore, bassist Dave Starr and drummer Larry Howe, Vicious Rumors released its full-length debut Soldiers of the Night in 1985.
 According to Starr, Moore left immediately after the album was recorded, claiming he "was not happy with us, or the band, the music, the whole situation".
-He was replaced for the subsequent tour by Larry Montana.
+He was replaced for the subsequent tour by Terry Montana.
 In November 1986, Carl Albert and Mark McGee replaced St. Pierre and Montana, respectively.
 Speaking about the personnel changes, Starr has recalled that St. Pierre "wasn't showing up for band practice" and Montana simply "wasn't working out".

 With Albert and McGee in place, Vicious Rumors released Digital Dictator in 1988, Vicious Rumors in 1990, Welcome to the Ball in 1991, and their first live album Plug In and Hang On: Live in Tokyo in 1992.
 In late 1993, Starr left the band.
 The bassist claims that he initially stepped back from the band to care for his wife that summer, before Thorpe fired him just a few weeks later.
 Starr was replaced by Tommy Sisco, a former bandmate of Albert's in a group called Villain.
 Word of Mouth followed in 1994.
 In early 1995, McGee announced his departure from Vicious Rumors due to musical differences, later joining Gregg Allman's band the Alameda All Stars.